A history of film exhibition relating to the banner image above, including the Frizzell and Baldwin movie shows, is found in “Rurban Outfitters.”

 Select Publications Relating to the Project:

-2018, Jeffrey Klenotic,“Roll the Credits: Gender, Geography and the People’s History of Cinema,” A Companion to New Cinema History, Routledge, Daniel Biltereyst, Richard Maltby & Philippe Meers, eds. (in press).
+2019, Jeffrey Klenotic,“Roll the Credits: Gender, Geography and the People’s History of Cinema,” A Companion to New Cinema History, Routledge, Daniel Biltereyst, Richard Maltby & Philippe Meers, eds., pp. 202-216 (find online).

 2014, Jeffrey Klenotic, “Space, Place and the Female Film Exhibitor: The Transformation of Cinema in Small Town New Hampshire During the 1910s,” Locating the Moving Image: New Approaches to Film and Place, Indiana University (Spatial Humanities Series), Julia Hallam & Les Roberts, eds., 44-79 (find online).

 2013, Jeffrey Klenotic, “From Mom-and-Pop to Paramount-Publix: Selling the Community on the Benefits of National Theater Chains,” Watching Films: New Perspectives on Movie-Going, Exhibition and Reception, Intellect, University of Chicago, Albert Moran & Karina Aveyard, eds., 189-208 (find online).